 - (Optional/Advanced) Add Rules to your Rules Engine.
 Make sure to use the field names you defined in the Plugin Manager.

-- Within a Dradis Project, navigate to Upload output from tool in the header and select the file type from the dropdown.
+- Within a Dradis Project, navigate to Upload in the header and select the file type from the dropdown.

-- If, for example, your template is configured to require a "Invented" field but no #[Invented]# field is defined in the Plugin Manager for this output file type, Dradis will throw a warning.
+- If, for example, your template is configured to require a CVSSv3.BaseScore field but no

 - Some tools, such as Nmap, don't allow for consistency checks in Dradis.
 You can still pull in the data as per your Plugin Manager configuration, but the data can't be compared against report template properties.
-In such cases, Dradis will display a notification.
+In such cases, Dradis will display the following.